University of Delaware Athletics

 Ben DeLuca joined the University of Delaware as the head coach of the men’s lacrosse program in 2017, with his first season at the helm coming in 2018.
 He has enjoyed national success as a student-athlete, assistant coach and head coach throughout his career.

 In 2023, DeLuca was named CAA Coach of the Year and helped lead the Blue Hens to their second straight CAA Championship with a win over Stony Brook.
 With a 13-5 season, the Blue Hens made it back to the NCAA tournament, advancing to the second round after a win against Marist 25-10.
-Delaware was ranked 2nd in the NCAA for total goals (254) and scoring margin (5.65).
-The Blue Hens brought home two major awards in 2023 as Tye Kurtz was named CAA Offensive Player of the Year and Owen Grant was named the conference's Defensive Player of the Year.
-Grant was the first Blue Hen to ever win three consecutive Defensive Player of the Year awards and the first Blue Hen since Jon Grant Jr. to earn First-Team All-America status.
-Kurtz joined Grant as Delaware's other men's lacrosse All-American.
+Delaware was ranked second in the NCAA for total goals (254) and scoring margin (5.65).
+The Blue Hens brought home two major awards in 2023 as Tye Kurtz was named CAA Offensive Player of the Year and Owen Grant was named the conference’s defensive player of the year.
+Grant became the first Fightin' Blue Hen to ever win three-consecutive defensive player of the year awards and the first Hen since John Grant Jr. to earn First Team All-America status.
+Kurtz joined Grant as Delaware’s other All-American.

-Throughout his 25-year coaching career, DeLuca has recruited, developed and shared in the success of teams which produced a multitude of All-America selections including well more than a dozen First Team honorees.
-He has coached over forty First Team All-Ivy League selections, several First-Team All-CAA and All-ACC selections, three Ivy League Rookie of Year selections, two CAA Rookie of the Year selections, seven Ivy League Player of the Year honorees, a pair of Lt.
-Raymond Enners Award winners (USILA Outstanding Player – Div.
-1), an En.
+Throughout his 26-year coaching career, DeLuca has recruited, developed and shared in the success of teams which produced a multitude of All-America selections including well more than a dozen First Team honorees.
+He has coached over forty First Team All-Ivy League selections, several First Team All-CAA and All-ACC selections, three Ivy League Rookie of Year selections, two CAA Rookie of the Year selections, seven Ivy League Player of the Year honorees, a pair of Lt.
+Raymond Enners Award winners (DI USILA Outstanding Player), an En.
 C.M.
-Kelly Award winner (USILA Outstanding Goaltender – Div.
-1), a Schmeisser Cup award winner (USILA Outstanding Defenseman – Div.
-1), three recipients of the Lt. j.g.
-Donald MacGlaughlin, Jr. Award (USILA Outstanding Midfielder – Div.
-1), two Jack Turnbull Award winners (USILA Outstanding Attackman – Div.
-1), and a pair of Tewaaraton Award winners.
+Kelly Award winner (DI USILA Outstanding Goalie), a Schmeisser Cup award winner (DI USILA Outstanding Defenseman), three recipients of the Lt. j.g.
+Donald MacGlaughlin, Jr. Award (DI USILA Outstanding Midfielder), two Jack Turnbull Award winners (DI USILA Outstanding Attackman), and a pair of Tewaaraton Award winners.
 DeLuca has guided defensive All-America honorees at four different institutions.
-Under DeLuca's tutelage, Rob Pannell graduated after breaking a handful of Cornell, Ivy League and NCAA records, becoming the all-time leading scorer in Division I history (354), as well as the Cornell all-time assist leader (204).
+Under DeLuca’s tutelage, Rob Pannell graduated after breaking a handful of Cornell, Ivy League and NCAA records, becoming the all-time leading scorer in Division I history (354), as well as the Cornell all-time assist leader (204).

-DeLuca has invested in development of the young men under his guidance outside the realm of lacrosse as well, spearheading several lasting team community service endeavors, mentoring numerous Academic All-CAA, Academic All-Ivy and Academic All-ACC selections, more than a dozen USILA Academic All-America selections, multiple ESPN / CoSIDA Academic All-America selections, and a pair of Lowe’s Senior CLASS Award winners.
+DeLuca has invested in development of the young men under his guidance outside the realm of lacrosse as well, spearheading several lasting team community service endeavors, mentoring numerous Academic all-conference selections, more than a dozen USILA Academic All-America selections, multiple Academic All-America selections, and a pair of Lowe’s Senior CLASS Award winners.

 In the community, DeLuca’s student-athletes have been heavily involved in the community, volunteering with such organizations as the Mario St. George Boiardi Foundation, B+ Foundation, One LOVE Foundation, HEADstrong Foundation, American Cancer Society, the American Red Cross, Children’s Dream Factory of Central New York, Family Reading Partnership of Central New York, children’s literacy, Team Impact, and the Army Ranger Lead the Way Fund.